 Welcome to Class 4.
-I'm Mr Tranmer and I'll be your class teacher this year.
-We also have Mrs Waller as a teaching assistant and Mrs Crumpton covering PPA time.
+I'm Miss Kavanagh and the teacher of Class 4.
+We also have Miss Finnegan as a teaching assistant and Mr Mcdonagh covering PPA time.
 We have moved into the old Class 3 this year.
 We are in the oldest part of the school, with a fantastic new, lime green reading pod at the back of the room.
 Through the reading pod and out of the old school front door, we have access to a secluded outside space for quiet learning opportunities.
 Watch the video below to see what the classroom looks like.

 We are really excited about our topic, 'Turbulent Tewkesbury'.
 This topic is all about a local historical event, within a greater historical national civil war.
 The War of the Roses took place during the 15th Century.
 This time in English history was complex and centred around the control of the throne of England being argued about between the house of York and the house of Lancaster.